Today's Friday • 17 mins read

 3. How to Think Like A Roman Emperor: The Stoic Philosophy of Marcus Aurelius

-The book shows how to use Stoicism to live a purposeful modern life, using Marcus Aurelius’ writings as insights and advice.
-We learn how Marcus Aurelius used these Stoic principles to live his own life, and govern the Roman Empire during a time of great instability and crisis.
+The book how Marcus Aurelius used Stoic principles to live his own life, and govern the Roman Empire during a time of great instability and crisis.

-Here’s a chapter-wise extremely short summary to pique your interest in buying the book:
+Here’s a chapter-wise, short summary to pique your interest in buying the book:

-• Chapter 1.
-The dead emperor: Marcus Aurelius is in Vindobona (Vienna) at his death, but he’s not afraid.
+- Chapter 1.
+The dead emperor: Marcus is in Vindobona (Vienna), nearing his death from a disease.
 He rues how people “sneer at his vision of an empire that makes the freedom of its citizens its highest goal.”
-Robertson tells the shipwreck story that started Stoicism, and its four main virtues: wisdom, justice, fortitude, and temperance.
+Robertson tells the shipwreck story that led to the founding of Stoicism by Zeno.

-• Chapter 2.
+- Chapter 2.
 The most truthful child in Rome: Marcus’ childhood was focused on learning philosophy.
 He trains in practical wisdom, speaking skills, and mental resilience.
-He internalizes how our judgments, not events, upset us.
+He internalizes the core values of Stoicism.
 Robertson gives us this tool: To ask ourselves in tough times, “What would Marcus do?”

 4. Meditations by Marcus Aurelius: For The Contemporary Reader